BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked a lot on my internship project, mainly cleaning the samples' names in order to effectively combine two datasets.

 **Thoughts**: I'm almost ready to begin with analyzing and visualizing of the data.

+### Day 56: May 1, 2020

+**Today's Progress**: Today I continued to work on the guided project on DataQuest.
+I cleaned a bit all datasets and wrote some markdown notes to explain every step I accomplish.

+**Thoughts**: Now the process of data cleaning seems much more natural than just a couple of weeks ago.